 - Secondly, ColorStory is an app which you can use to edit your Instagram photos and schedule content.
 It’s very easy to use and, as it’s an app, can be done on the go, allowing you to make the most of those little pockets of time in your day.

 - Social Media Examiner is a good website if you’re not sure where to start with social media.
 They have free reports on how social channels are being used, articles on how to get the best out of social media for your business and a podcast for learning on the go.

 - Google alerts are an easy way of keeping up to date with news in your industry.
 You can set an alert for a key word or phrase and get notified when content appears on Google with this phrase in it.

 - With Canva you can add text over photos, which is great for posting a testimonial or inspirational quote.
 You can adjust the size of your image to fit a Twitter header or a Facebook post with an image attached.
 You can also create a flyer, blog banner, or a presentation.

 - Pixabay have copyright free pictures that you can use in your marketing and social media.

 Blog and email marketing

 - MailChimp can be used to gather your email subscribers and market to them with flyers and newsletters.
-MailChimp makes the mail merge a lot easier, allowing you to create lists of contacts and personalise them to a specific receiver- just be careful about GDPR and always get permission to use someone’s email address.
+MailChimp makes mail merge a lot easier because you can create lists of contacts and personalise them to the receiver.
+However, be careful about GDPR and always get permission before you use someone’s email address.

 - WordPress is a blogging platform and a great website builder that is easy to use.
 Blogging is a good way of keeping your current and potential clients up to date with any news and updates without bombarding them with emails and content.
-Your blog can also be shared across your other platforms, either in your ‘bio’ or in a post.
-Updating content on your website is key for SEO too.
+Additionally, your blog can be shared across your other platforms, either in your ‘bio’ or in a post.
+Also, updating content on your website is key for SEO.